sanskar-singh-2403/Memories-web-app/README.md

 # Memories-web-app

-Simple Mern app to crate post with login and liking feature
+Simple Mern app to crate post with login, liking and comments feature